chengfy03/FAST-Reg/README.md

 ## Highlights

 - **Cross-scale-aware infrared-visible registration:**
-  FAST-Reg is designed for cross-scale scenes containing targets with large variations in size.

-- **Cross-Scale Structural Interleaving:**
+  FAST-Reg is proposed as a cross-scale-aware infrared-visible image registration framework.

+- **Cross-scale structure preservation:**
-  A Cross-Scale Structural Interleaving (CSI) module jointly models macro-level structural topology and micro-level texture details.
+  Macro-level topology and micro-level texture are interleaved by the Cross-Scale Structural Interleaving (CSI) module to preserve cross-scale structures.

-- **Geometry-consistent modality translation:**
-  A multimodal identity mapping contrastive learning strategy preserves spatial semantics and geometric consistency during modality translation.

-- **Training-deployment decoupling:**
-  The generator, discriminator, and registration network are jointly optimized during training.
-During deployment, only the registration network is retained.

 - **Real-time edge deployment:**
-  The TensorRT-optimized registration network achieves real-time inference on an NVIDIA Jetson Xavier NX.
+  The TensorRT-optimized FAST-Reg achieves real-time registration on a dual-band edge platform.

 ## Method Overview